The Apprentice Actor Training Program

 The program has three components:

-Observe: Apprentices are given understudy assignments in one of the three main stage season productions.
+Observe: Apprentices are given understudy assignments in one of the three professional company productions.
 Understudies are required to be at every rehearsal for which the actor they are understudying is called, from initial text work to opening night.
 By following one member of the professional company from beginning to end of the rehearsal process, Apprentices have the opportunity to observe first hand how an experienced actor handles the challenges of working on Shakespeare in a professional setting.

 Apprentices are also asked to perform technical theater and administrative office assignments throughout the production build and performance run, on an as needed basis under the supervision of GRSF’s professional staff.

-Tuition for the 2013 Apprentice Actor Training Program was $1200, which includes housing for the summer.
+Tuition for the 2014 Apprentice Actor Training Program is $1200, which includes housing for the summer.
 Scholarships and some financial aid is available.
-Rehearsals in 2013 begin Tuesday, May 14th.
-The professional company productions of King Henry V and Twelfth Night open on June 28th and 29th and run in repertory through Sunday, August 4th.
-The Intern/Apprentice Project, Macbeth directed by Rick Barbour, opens July 25th and runs until August 1st in rep with the other productions.
-Apprentices participate in strike and are finished on Wednesday, August 7th.
+Rehearsals in 2014 begin Tuesday, May 13th.
+The professional company productions of Hamlet and The Merry Wives of Windsor open on June 27th and 28th followed by Rosencrantz and Guildenstern are Dead on July 5th.
+All three run in repertory through Sunday, August 3rd.
+The Intern/Apprentice Project, Troilus and Cressida directed by Rick Barbour, opens July 23rd and runs until July 31st in rep with the other productions.
+Apprentices participate in strike and are finished on Wednesday, August 6th.

 See more GRSF videos at YouTube.com/GreatRiverShakes